A look at Zoetis Inc.’s (ZTS) recent performance gives investors their first glimpse of hope. - News Daemon

 Technical Analysis of Zoetis Inc. (ZTS)

-Looking closely at Zoetis Inc. (NYSE: ZTS), its last 5-days average volume was 2.42 million, which is a jump from its year-to-date volume of 2.41 million.
-As of the previous 9 days, the stock’s Stochastic %D was 61.38%.
-Additionally, its Average True Range was 4.88.
+Looking closely at Zoetis Inc. (NYSE: ZTS), its last 5-days average volume was 2.07 million, which is a drop from its year-to-date volume of 2.35 million.
+As of the previous 9 days, the stock’s Stochastic %D was 15.10%.
+Additionally, its Average True Range was 3.94.

 Zoetis Inc. (NYSE: ZTS) Key Stats